o3de/o3de.org/content/docs/user-guide/features/visualization/animation/animation-editor/quick-start.md

 ---
-description: ' Use the Animation Editor quick start to animate a character in Amazon Lumberyard. '
+description: ' Use the Animation Editor quick start to animate a character in Open 3D Engine. '
 title: Getting Started with the Animation Editor
 ---
 # Getting Started with the Animation Editor {#animation-editor-quick-start}